CSE676-Summer-Final-Project/CSE_676_Final_raghulch_dongyoon/README.md

 **CSE 676 Final Project – Deep Learning in Supply Chain Optimization**

-This project was created as part of CSE 676 (Deep Learning) at SUNY Buffalo, and follows the use of more specialized deep learning models to predict demand of products in a retail and/or warehouse situation.
+The project was created as part of CSE 676 (Deep Learning) at SUNY Buffalo, and follows the use of more specialized deep learning models to predict demand of products in a retail and/or warehouse situation.
 We aim to enhance the accuracy of demand prediction and to assist data-driven decision-making in inventory and supply chain management.

 **Dataset Overview**